-I’ve been working away on my 6th Rate Frigate for a couple months now and I finally got it finished (almost).
+I’ve been working away on my 6th Rate Frigate for a couple of months now and I finally got it finished (almost).
 It was a big project but noticeably less work than the mighty Galleon.
-Here’s some pictures of the finished ship along with a few tips and things I learned while making it.
+Here are some pictures of the finished ship along with a few tips and things I learned while making it.

 It’s a beautiful model with lots of ornamentation.
 It’s also a 1-piece hull, unlike the larger 3-part Galleon hull.

 I used Benerson Little’s color guide for Oak & Iron to decide on my color scheme.

 The guide was very helpful and detailed although I had to google half the terms to decipher it.
 My actual knowledge of ship anatomy isn’t very good… Wales, works, outboard, gunwales, quarter badges, upper works, lower counter, headrails etc. I need to educate myself!

 The picture helped a lot!
 I stuck pretty close to the guide here with the exception of the figurehead which I gilded (along with the coat of arms and some of the window trim).

 Using bright colors for the carvings on the back makes them slightly PG-13… At least my wife thought so.

 Unsure of how to paint these wall ornaments, I just stuck with the yellow for consistency.